sergijoan22/notes/notes/spark.md

 - It is available in Azure, AWS and GCP.

 - Databricks Community Edition is a free version to try Databricks.

+## Lakehouses

+- Combines the scalability and low-cost storage of data lakes and the speed, ACID transactions (Atomicity, Consistency, Isolation, Durability) and reliability of data warehouses.
+No need to be copying data from lake to warehouse, a single solution is enough.
+- Delta Lake is an open-source project highly compatible with Spark.
+Allows to do database-like operations in a data lake.
+Built on top of Parquet, saves also a transaction log tracking an historical of all changes, allowing to roll back to previous versions.
+- They work with any kind of data and are suitable for different applications like BI or ML.

+- Address some of the data lakes problems: Hard to append or modify data in files, job failing mid way can cause corrupt files, real-time operations are complex, costly to keep historical data versions, difficult to handle large metadata files, worse performance when data distributed in a lot of small files, hard to track who accesses to data and hard to ensure data is following am expected defined schema.

+- To solve some of the problems, Delta Lake offers ACID transactions, Indexing, table ACLs (Access Control Lists) for data governance and schema enforcement.

+- Incoming data goes to a bronze table, where it is put raw, as it comes from the source.
+A schema enforcement can be made to quarantine data not meeting the expectations and avoid propagating it to later stages.

+- Then, data passes to a silver table, with filtered, cleaned or augmented data.
+Then, gold tables have the data aggregated to a business-level, since not less granularity can be enough.
+The use of bronze, silver and gold tables in order is a medallion architecture.
+All three kinds of tables are Delta tables, backed by S3 or an equivalent service.

+- In Delta lake, schema validation is on write, so new writes to a table are checked for compatibility.
+If there is an exception, the write is not executed.
+A table schema can be dynamically updated.